Sonny Rollins: 1957–spring 1959

-In 1957 he made his Carnegie Hall debut and recorded again for Blue Note with Johnson on trombone, Horace Silver or Monk on piano and drummer Art Blakey (released as Sonny Rollins, Volume Two).
-That December, he and fellow tenor saxophonist Sonny Stitt were featured together on Dizzy Gillespie's album Sonny Side Up.

-In 1958, he appeared in Art Kane's A Great Day in Harlem photograph of jazz musicians in New York; he is one of only two surviving musicians from the photo (the other being Benny Golson).
+In 1957, Rollins made his Carnegie Hall debut, and recorded again for Blue Note with J. J. Johnson on trombone, Horace Silver or Monk on piano and drummer Art Blakey (released as Sonny Rollins, Volume Two).
+That December, Rollins and fellow tenor saxophonist Sonny Stitt were featured together on Dizzy Gillespie's album Sonny Side Up.
+In 1958, Rollins appeared in Art Kane's A Great Day in Harlem photograph of jazz musicians in New York; he is the last surviving musician from the photo.

 The same year, Rollins recorded another landmark piece for saxophone, bass and drums trio: Freedom Suite.
-His original sleeve notes said, "How ironic that the Negro, who more than any other people can claim America's culture as his own, is being persecuted and repressed; that the Negro, who has exemplified the humanities in his very existence, is being rewarded with inhumanity."
+His original sleeve notes said: "How ironic that the Negro, who more than any other people can claim America's culture as his own, is being persecuted and repressed; that the Negro, who has exemplified the humanities in his very existence, is being rewarded with inhumanity."
 The title track is a nineteen-minute improvised bluesy suite; the other side of the album features hard bop workouts of popular show tunes.
 Oscar Pettiford and Max Roach provided bass and drums, respectively.
 The LP was available only briefly in its original form, before the record company repackaged it as Shadow Waltz, the title of another piece on the record.

 Following Sonny Rollins and the Big Brass (Sonny Rollins Brass/Sonny Rollins Trio), Rollins made one more studio album in 1958, Sonny Rollins and the Contemporary Leaders, before taking a three-year break from recording.
 This was a session for Contemporary Records and saw Rollins recording an esoteric mixture of tunes including "Rock-a-Bye Your Baby with a Dixie Melody" with a West Coast group made up of pianist Hampton Hawes, guitarist Barney Kessel, bassist Leroy Vinnegar and drummer Shelly Manne.

-In 1959 he toured Europe for the first time, performing in Sweden, the Netherlands, Germany, Italy, and France.
+In 1959, Rollins toured Europe for the first time, performing in Sweden, the Netherlands, Germany, Italy, and France.